dakhodl/peacemaker/README.md

 * ~~I can post an Ad~~ that gets propagated to my peers
 * I can propagate Ads from my peers to my other peers
 * I can fine tune an Ad to say how far I want it to hop to other peers.

+### Technical roadmap

+* Sidekiq/worker container - ads propagated in a background worker so Ad create does not timeout
+* tor service container extracted out of web
+  *  still learning Docker
+* webpack install/manifest.json not part of every boot